teddytennant/FUSION/README.md

 - Optional Paper Writing Mode (structured academic output)
 - Interactive ASCII onboarding to paste API key (no shell exports needed)
 - Automatic model fallbacks when a preferred model is unavailable for your key
+- Terminal UI with spinners and optional typewriter output
+- Mock responses when API key is missing/unavailable (clearly warned in UI)

 ## Requirements
 - Python 3.10+